tcltk/tcl/doc/markdown/FileSystem.md

 ## Pathinfilesystemproc

 The *pathInFilesystemProc* field contains the address of a function which is called to determine whether a given path value belongs to this filesystem or not.
-Tcl will only call the rest of the filesystem functions with a path for which this function has returned **TCL\_OK**.
+Tcl will only call the rest of the filesystem functions with a path for which this function has returned [TCL\_OK][catch].
 If the path does not belong, -1 should be returned (the behavior of Tcl for any other return value is not defined).
-If **TCL\_OK** is returned, then the optional *clientDataPtr* output parameter can be used to return an internal (filesystem specific) representation of the path, which will be cached inside the path value, and may be retrieved efficiently by the other filesystem functions.
+If [TCL\_OK][catch] is returned, then the optional *clientDataPtr* output parameter can be used to return an internal (filesystem specific) representation of the path, which will be cached inside the path value, and may be retrieved efficiently by the other filesystem functions.
 Tcl will simultaneously cache the fact that this path belongs to this filesystem.
 Such caches are invalidated when filesystem structures are added or removed from Tcl's internal list of known filesystems.

 ```
 typedef int Tcl_FSPathInFilesystemProc(